gtheler/thesis/110-sds/sds.md

 @Sec-scope already introduced the ideas about interoperability behind the Unix philosophy which make up for most the the FeenoX design basis.
 Essentially, they sum up to “do only one thing but do it well.”
 Since FeenoX is  filter (or a transfer-function), interoperability is a must.
 So far, this SDS has already shown examples of exchanging information with:

  * [Kate](https://kate-editor.org/) (with syntax highlighting): @fig-nafems-le10-problem-input
- * [Gmsh](http://gmsh.info/) (both as a mesher and a post-processor): [@fig-maze123;@fig-mazes;@fig-cantilever-mesh;@fig-fork-meshed;@fig-nafems-le1-metis;@fig-two-squares-mesh;@fig-two-squares-results]
+ * [Gmsh](http://gmsh.info/) (both as a mesher and a post-processor): [@fig-maze123;@fig-mazes;@fig-cantilever-mesh;@fig-fork-meshed;@fig-two-squares-mesh;@fig-two-squares-results]
  * [Paraview](https://www.paraview.org/): @fig-nafems-le10-sigmay
  * [Gnuplot](http://gnuplot.info/): [@fig-lorenz-gnuplot;@fig-le10-tet]
  * [Pyxplot](http://www.pyxplot.org.uk/): [@fig-cantilever-displacement;@fig-fork;@fig-nafems-t3]

-To illustrate both the filter approach, consider the following input file that solves Laplace’s equation $\nabla^2 \phi = 0$ on a square with some space-dependent boundary conditions.
+To illustrate this approach, consider the following input file that solves Laplace’s equation $\nabla^2 \phi = 0$ on a square with some space-dependent boundary conditions.
 Either Gmsh or Paraview can be used to post-process the results:

 ```include
 laplace.md
 ```

-A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec-output), a.k.a. “no `PRINT`, no OUTPUT” whose corollary is the UNIX _rule of silence_.
+A great deal of FeenoX interoperability capabilities comes from another design decision: **output is 100% controlled by the user** (further discussed in @sec-output), a.k.a. “no [`PRINT`](https://www.seamplex.com/feenox/feenox-manual.html#print), no OUTPUT” whose corollary is the Unix _rule of silence_ (@sec-unix-silence).
 The following input file computes the natural frequencies of oscillation of a cantilevered wire both using the Euler-Bernoulli theory and finite elements.
-It writes a [GFM table](https://github.github.com/gfm/#tables-extension-) into the standard output which is then piped to [Pandoc](https://pandoc.org/) and then converted to HTML:
+It writes a [Gihub-formatted markdown table](https://github.github.com/gfm/#tables-extension-) into the standard output which is then piped to [Pandoc](https://pandoc.org/) and then converted to HTML:

 ```{.feenox include="wire.fee"}
 ```